HorningGit/Rayquaza_Resources/tools/admin/processmgmt.md

 <!--Process_Types-->
 #### :small_blue_diamond: Process Types
+Processes can be organized into a few types depending on the task being executed:
 - **User Process** = User processes are the most common type of process.
 This is a process that is initiated by a user account, and the process will run in user space.
 - **Daemon Process** = Processes that are ran continuously.
 These processes are usually initiated during startup, then subsequently wait on a user/system to request their service.
 - **Kernel Process** = Kernel processes have full access to kernel data structures and only execute in kernel space.
 Unfortunately changing kernel processes might involve recompiling parts of the Linux kernel.